reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

   // ...
 ```

 This only works for [pure](/learn/keeping-components-pure) functions because they are safe to call during rendering.
-If your function is an event handler, but you don't want its changes to re-synchronize your Effect, [wrap it into an Event function instead.](#do-you-want-to-read-a-value-without-reacting-to-its-changes)
+If your function is an event handler, but you don't want its changes to re-synchronize your Effect, [wrap it into an Effect Event instead.](#do-you-want-to-read-a-value-without-reacting-to-its-changes)

 <Recap>